-Tabita Green is an author, speaker, blogger, and community organizer.
-In 2011, she left her six-digit corporate job to focus on family, health, and community building.
+Tabita Green is an author, speaker, content strategist, and community organizer.
+In 2011, she left her corporate job to focus on family, health, and community building.
 After three years of research into mental health and resilience for her book, Her Lost Year, she believes humanity’s future health and happiness depends on the creation of resilient, sustainable communities and a society focused on equality, justice, and dignity for all people.

 Tabita discovered blogs over ten years ago and has been blogging ever since.
 Her blog at tabitagreen.com inspires readers to take action for personal wellness, social justice, and a sustainable future.
 She has also written guest posts for blogs such as Mad in America, Center for a New American Dream, and Search Engine Journal.